 Have you been arrested and charged with violation of a no contact order in Rhode Island?
 Facing a no contact order charge in Rhode Island can be frightening but you do not have to go it alone.
-The team of Rhode Island criminal defense lawyers at Marin and Barrett, Inc. can put their 25 years of criminal defense experience to work helping you fight your case.
+The team of Rhode Island criminal defense lawyers at the Marin, Barrett, and Murphy Law Firm can put their nearly 50 years of criminal defense experience to work helping you fight your case.
 No contact order violation charges should not be taken lightly.
 In RI you face the prospect of up to 1 year in prison and for a first offense and for a third or greater offense the case can be charged as a felony and carry a mandatory minimum one year in prison.
 Serious charges require a serious defense.
 Call us today at 401-228-8271.

 Rhode Island No Contact Order Violation Lawyers